For Wood Fired Hot Hub FAQs click here

 What is the difference between softwood and hardwood?

 Hardwood is denser than softwood.
-It burns much hotter and for longer so has a higher energy output making it much more efficient.
+It burns hotter and for longer so has a higher energy output making it much more efficient by volume.
 Softwood is cheaper than hardwood but is less dense and burns faster if the air supply available is the same.
 Softwood can be burnt efficiently on stoves but can be problematic on open fires due to a tendency to ‘spit’.

 How should I store my logs?